singh-l/singh-l/README.md

 ## I'm a Software Engineer!
 I recently graduated with a Bachelors in Computer Science.

-- 🔭 I’m currently working on a System Design, ML and NLP!
+- 🔭 I’m currently working as a SWE!
 - 🌱 I’m always learning everything
 - 🥅 Goals: Learn and Contribute
 - ⚡ Fun fact: I like to design, I am an artist.
 I enjoy to play/watch cricket.